 With reference to slots of PUCCH transmissions on the primary cell and for Type-1 or Type-2 HARQ-ACK codebooks, a UE that transmitted or would transmit a PUCCH or a PUSCH with a first HARQ-ACK codebook in slot m can be indicated by a DCI format with CRC scrambled by a C-RNTI or a MCS-C-RNTI that does not schedule a PDSCH reception [4, TS 38.212] and is received in a PDCCH ending in slot n, to transmit a PUCCH with the first HARQ-ACK codebook in slot n+k, where slot n+k is after slot m.
 The UE determines k and a resource for the PUCCH transmission as described in clauses 9.2.3 and 9.2.5.
 If the UE is provided a periodic cell switching pattern for PUCCH transmissions by pucch-sSCellPattern, the UE further determines a corresponding cell based on the periodic cell switching pattern as described in clause 9.A.

-If the HARQ-ACK retransmission indicator field value in a DCI format is '1', the UE determines slot m as m=n-l where l is determined by a one-to-one mapping in ascending order among the values of
+If the HARQ-ACK retransmission indicator field value in a DCI format is '1', the UE determines slot m as m=n-l where l is determined by a one-to-one mapping in ascending order among the values from -7 to 24 and the values of

-the MCS field for transport block 1 if the DCI format is DCI format 1_1 or 1_3
+- the MCS field for transport block 1 if the DCI format is DCI format 1_1

+- the MCS field if the DCI format is DCI format 1_2

-, or of the MCS field if the DCI format is DCI format 1_2 and the values from -7 to 24.
+- the MCS field for transport block 1 for a serving cell if the DCI format is DCI format 1_3, where the serving cell is the one with smallest index that has

+- resourceAllocation = resourceAllocationType0 and all bits of the corresponding block of the frequency domain resource assignment field equal to 0, or

+- resourceAllocation = resourceAllocationType1 and all bits of the corresponding block of the frequency domain resource assignment field equal to 1, or

+- resourceAllocation = dynamicSwitch and all bits of the corresponding block of the frequency domain resource assignment field equal to 0 or 1

 If the DCI format includes a priority indicator field having a value, a priority value of first HARQ-ACK information in the first HARQ-ACK codebook is same as the value of the priority indicator field; otherwise, the priority value of the first HARQ-ACK information is zero.